UK Regulator Proposes New Rules to Curb Google's Search Dominance

 Source: Bloomberg Business

-The CMA is currently collecting opinions on the proposed SMS designation and measures from industry stakeholders.
-A final decision on the designation is expected by October 13, 2025 4.
-If implemented, these changes could significantly alter the landscape of online search and advertising in the UK, potentially opening up opportunities for increased competition and innovation in the tech sector.
+The CMA is currently collecting opinions on the proposed designation and measures from industry stakeholders.
+A final decision on the SMS designation is expected by October 13, 2025 4.
+If implemented, these regulations could significantly impact Google's operations in the UK and potentially set a precedent for other countries considering similar measures to address Big Tech dominance in digital markets.

 Explore today's top stories